mshodge/youshallnotpassport/Twitter_FAQ.md

 what can I do?
 </summary>
 <br>
-If you are within two weeks of travel, you should contact the
+If you are within two weeks of travel, contact the
 <a href="https://www.gov.uk/passport-advice-line">passport advice line</a> and
-they should be able to offer you a Fast Track upgrade.
+they may be able to offer you a Fast Track upgrade.
 Otherwise, you can write and request to withdraw your standard application in order to book an online urgent appointment.
 However, it can take up to 3 weeks for your original application to be cancelled.